 two graduate-level courses in advanced methods or statistics (6)

 Additional Curriculum Information

-Postbaccalaureate (for students entering after the bachelor's degree): Of the 85 credit hours for a postbaccalaureate program, six credit hours are dedicated to an empirical project and 12 credit hours are for the dissertation.
+Postbaccalaureate (students entering after the bachelor's degree): Of the 85 credit hours for a postbaccalaureate program, six credit hours are dedicated to an empirical project and 12 credit hours are for the dissertation.

-Post-master's (for students entering after the master's degree): When approved by the student's supervisory committee and the Graduate College, this program allows 30 credit hours from a previously awarded master's degree to be used for this degree.
+Post-master's (students entering after the master's degree): When approved by the student's supervisory committee and the Graduate College, this program allows 30 credit hours from a previously awarded master's degree to be used for this credential.
 Of the 55 credit hours of the post-master's degree program, 12 credit hours are for the dissertation.

 Electives should be chosen in consultation with and approval of the advisor.
 Electives may be selected within or outside of the Sanford School.
 All elective courses must be 500 level or higher.